 Profiling and Pedestrian are obtained from a survey adapted to the most cost-effective fieldwork method in each country, in addition to satellite images and visibility zone analysis.

-- Mobile phone carrier data
+- Mobile phone carrier data and apps

 - Visibility Analysis